-But, the truth is, long before I became a personal injury and social security disability lawyer, I marched with my parents for the protection of everyone’s civil rights and workers’ rights in the 1960s.
+But, the truth is, long before I became a social security disability lawyer, I marched with my parents for the protection of everyone’s civil rights and workers’ rights in the 1960s.

 I wanted something more with my life…and thanks to my experience with great lawyers fighting for justice, in the trenches, I saw there was a way to make it my life’s work to fight for the justice of others.

 I served for over 15 years, traveling the country helping hardworking, low-income people resolve legal issues such as working conditions and immigrant rights.

 It is hard to believe, but you could say my grandfather left me with an unspoken desire (and directive) to protect hardworking, people just like him.